avikunplugged/Responsive-HTML5-template/README.md

 (@media -rules), then this template is not for your needs.
 Nothing prevents you from using this template and removing the responsiveness though.

-This template does not come with normalized CSS, JQuery,  Google Analytics -magic.
+This template does not come with normalized CSS, JQuery, HTML5shiv or Google Analytics -magic.
+If you need them, include them by hand.

-In case you need more advanced functionality out-of-the-box, use <a href="http://html5boilerplate.com/">HTML5 Boilerplate</a>
+In case you need these advanced features out-of-the-box, use <a href="http://html5boilerplate.com/">HTML5 Boilerplate</a>